 We offer a variety of sports and nearly 70% of our Upper School students are involved in at least one sport at Westminster.
 We participate in the Shelby 78, TSSA A, and the PAA leagues.
 Learn more about our athletics program by visiting out athletics page!

 Learn about some of the other clubs and organizations that students can get involved with at Westminster Academy.
 Some of our most popular organizations include Mock Trial, Student Ambassadors, and the Science Olympiad.

-In 8th grade, our students travel to Washington D.C. and in 12th grade they take a capstone trip to Italy.
+In 8th grade, our students travel to Washington D.C., in 10th grade they visit Arkansas, and in 12th grade they take a capstone trip to Italy.
 These trips are built into tuition and provide our students with the chance for real world applications for what they’re learning in the classroom.